 Congenital Foot Deformations

-Metatarsus Adductus – also known as Metatarsus Varus or MTA – is a congenital foot deformity that occurs in approximately 3 percent of births.
-When one sibling has the deformity, the incidence increases to 5 percent.
+Metatarsus Adductus – also known as Metatarsus Varus or MTA – is a congenital foot deformity that occurs in approximately 7% of births.
+When one sibling has a deformity, the incidence increases to 12%.

 Treatment Options for Metatarsus Adductus